MichaelCurrin/code-cookbook/recipes/version-control/github/sync-fork.md

+---
+description: How to bring your forked GH repo in line with the original repo, without a merge commit
+---
 # Sync fork
-> How to bring your forked GH repo in line with the original repo, without a merge commit

 ## Shell commands